 The Cell PouchTM is a scalable medical device providing a natural "organ-like" environment for therapeutic cells.
 Once implanted under the skin, the Cell PouchTM develops endocrine-like function when transplanted with islets, controlling blood sugar levels as shown by published preclinical data.
 These data also suggest that the natural environment enables cell survival required for long-term therapy.
 The Company has conducted successful testing of prototype Cell PouchesTM in small animal models.
-The Company has also completed studies in large diabetic animals successfully demonstrating the safety and efficacy the Cell PouchTM in both an autograft (self-tissue) and an allograft (donor tissue) transplant models.
-This is important because it demonstrates that the Cell PouchTM is scalable and may be useful to treat human diabetes as well as other diseases.
+The Company has also completed studies in large animals with diabetes successfully demonstrating the safety and efficacy the Cell PouchTM in both an autograft (self-tissue) and an allograft (donor tissue) transplant model.
+This is important because it demonstrates that the Cell PouchTM is scalable and may be useful to treat human diabetes as well as other serious chronic diseases where a protein or hormone is in short supply.